11 Mistakes Almost Everyone Makes with Their Air Fryer

 You cook in the air fryer without cleaning

 A dirty air fryer can be dangerous for your stomach and your nose.
 “You put yourself at a much higher risk of food contamination if you do not clean your air fryer between uses,” says Candess Zona-Mendola, editor of a food safety blog and a paralegal for a food safety law firm.
 “Aim to clean your air fryer after every meal that’s cooked in it.”
 It might seem like a big mess, but it’s quite easy, Zona-Mendola adds.
 “Just use hot water with a bit of dishwashing liquid.
 Let the basket soak as long as it needs so you don’t have to scrub off baked-on food.
 Three minutes of your time will keep your air fryer fresh [and] your tummy safe, and your kitchen won’t stink.”
-Get a step-by-step guide to cleaning your air fryer here.
+Here’s a step-by-step guide to cleaning your air fryer.

 The foods are too wet

 Deep fryers can expel moisture from foods like batters, but an air fryer isn’t capable of that, Mumford says.
 “Don’t put in limp, wet veggies and expect a miracle.
 Instead, an air fryer should be used to quickly crisp up already breaded or crunchy foods,” he says.
 “Think breaded chicken tenders or Brussels sprouts.”
 Be sure to know these 7 air fryer cooking tips for perfect results.
+Also, get to know the difference between crispy versus crunchy.

 You don’t check the food’s temperature